-Join Michael Lehman for an in-depth discussion in this video Cloud Notes app: Connecting to Windows Azure, part of Using Windows Azure with Windows Store Apps.
+Join Michael Lehman for an in-depth discussion in this video Cloud Notes app: Connecting to Windows Azure, part of Building Windows Store Apps with Azure.

 We're going to build up the changes to notes model, changes our app from Plain Ol' Notes to cloud notes by doing this incrementally.
 First we're going to implement insert.
 Then we're going to implement update, make sure that that works.
 Then we'll implement delete.
 And then finally we'll go out and implement the query logic inside load data to load our data from our, quote-unquote, cloud storage on our local Windows Azure storage emulator.
 So we begin to do this by creating a method that we're going to call connect to Azure.

 Right here, public async, because we're going to call the window's Azure APIs which are always sync, void ConnectToAzure.
 As part of our process, we're going to create some storage credentials, a Cloud storage account.
 And then a table client.
 We're going to be using those properties throughout the rest of our code, so we're going to create the properties up here at the top so that we can use them in multiple methods, so we need, first of all, a private CloudTableClient, tableClient, and once again we should get our favorite red squiggly.

 Right click, Resolve and select Using Windows Azure Storage Table.
 We also need a private CloudTable for our table, and since we already have our Using here for Windows Azure Storage Table.
 We're good to go.
 Let's come back down to Connect to Azure and put some code in.
 So the first thing we want to do is to say, var credentials equals new Storage Credentials.
 Then we're going to pass in a couple of strings.
 Now once again, right-click, come up to Resolve, and include Microsoft.WindowsAzure.Storage.Auth.